daviesgeek/restjs/CONTRIBUTING.md

 ### Coding Conventions

+- Run `npm run lint` to lint your code.
 - No trailing whitespace.
 - Indent using two spaces (not tabs; soft tabs).
 - Always have a space before an opening bracket: